-We speak often about how to purchase real estate overseas, sharing hard-won wisdom and decades of experience to help you buy smart, safe, and with confidence.
+We’re speaking this week about how to purchase real estate overseas, sharing hard-won wisdom and decades of experience to help you buy smart, safe, and with confidence…

-How can you give yourself the best chance of selling quickly and for maximum return?
+How, though, can you give yourself the best chance of buying right and positioning yourself for maximum return?

 Resale Tip #1: Don’t Buy Common